shashwat1002/shor_algo/doc-final.md

 # Period finding using QFT

 We first define the function
 $$
 f(a) = x^a \mod{N}
 $$

-where $N$ is what we're trying to factorize and.

-We need to find the period of this function.
+where $N$ is what we're trying to factorize and we need to find the period of this function.
 The period finding problem is what is solved exponentially better by a quantum circuit.

 Let $n = \log _2 N$

 The input register has $2n$ qubits and the output register has $n$ qubits.

-in other words, we can say that
+In other words, we can say that
 $$
 f: \{0, 1\}^{2n} \to \{0,1\}^n
 $$

 We know that a unitary matrix $U_f$ can be constructed such that
 $$
 |j \rangle \otimes | 0 \rangle \xrightarrow{U_f} |j \rangle \otimes |f(j) \rangle
 $$
 where $j \in Z_{2^{2n}}$ and $| j \rangle$ therefore refers to the computational basis.

-Now, we begin with a state where all the collapse possiblities are equi-probable

-i.e. our starting state is:
+Now, we begin with a state where all the collapse possiblities are equi-probable i.e. our starting state is:
 $$
 \frac{1}{\sqrt{2^{2n}}}  \sum_{j=0} ^{2^{2n}-1} |j \rangle \otimes |0\rangle
 $$

 and we apply $U_j$ on this:
 $$
 \left(\sum_{j=0} ^{2^{2n}-1} |j \rangle \otimes |0\rangle \right) \cdot U_f
 $$

 Thus we have:
 $$
 \begin{aligned}
     \Big ( \frac{1}{\sqrt{2^{2n}}} \sum_{j=0} ^{2^{2n}-1} |j \rangle \otimes |0\rangle \Big) \cdot U_f  &= \frac{1}{\sqrt{2^{2n}}} \sum_{j=0} ^{2^{2n}-1} \Big ( |j \rangle \otimes |0\rangle \Big) \cdot U_f \\